Cliff-Conolly/sei-javadrip/readme.md

             API: OpenWeatherMap (https://openweathermap.org/api)

             The suggestions of material and clothing is dependent on the range of temperature in increments of 10° (0° - 10 etc.) in which the temperature for the users current location was pulled from the API.
 The suggestions for clothing were based upon a manual input that is a if/else function.
-Research was done to see what materials and clothing are suited for the respective 10° temp ranges, and depending on the temperature that was pulled in from the API the function would then suggest what to wear where in the range that the current temperature fell.
+Research was done to see what materials and clothing are suited for the respective 10° temp ranges, and depending on the temperature that was pulled in from the API the function would then suggest what to wear in the range that the current temperature fell.

 ![Settings](src/assets/screenshots/wear.gif)